Elewekeadanma/Buisness_Intelligence/README.md

 Analyze product level trends,
 Identify high-value customers

-One visualization that is almost always used in most dashboards is the Card.
+One visualization that is almost always used in most dashboards is the CARD.
 The card highlights a single, important metric so that it stands out immediately.
 Below are 4 cards

 <img width="1920" height="1128" alt="image" src="https://github.com/user-attachments/assets/9a17b5d1-612d-47d8-b8bb-c9a638a7ca6f" />